-If you want to do your windows quickly as part of a general exterior house-washing project, though, do the windows separately from the siding.
+If you want to do your windows quickly as part of a general exterior house-washing project, do the windows separately from the siding.
 They require different spray techniques.
-It's almost worth using different machines -- a gas-powered high-pressure one for siding and an electric one with a detergent reservoir for windows.
+It's almost worth using different machines—a gas-powered high-pressure one for siding and an electric one with a detergent reservoir for windows.

 Fill the soap reservoir with a detergent recommended by the pressure washer manufacturer.
 The detergent must be safe for your window frame material.
-If your power washer doesn't have a soap dispenser, and you want to get the windows as clean as possible, consider washing them quickly using a suitable cleaning solution and a sponge applicator, and rinsing with the power washer.
+If your power washer doesn't have a soap dispenser, consider washing them quickly using a suitable cleaning solution and a sponge applicator and rinsing with the power washer.

-Keep the tip of the sprayer a safe distance from the window, depending on the pressure.
+Keep the tip of the sprayer a safe distance from the window.
 The spray should strike the window at no steeper than about a 30-degree angle.
 As much as possible, spray from the edge of the pane toward the center; avoid getting spray under the window putty, or the putty may simply fly off.